Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Buffalo is 4-3 overall, and 4-3 against the spread, at home.

-- Buffalo has gone over the total in three of seven home games this year.
+- This year, Buffalo has gone over the total in three of seven home games.

 Powered by Data Skrive.